JayParsons/Python-Machine-Learning-Example/README.md

                text format.
 Example: Log_20241228_112538.txt
             2) A .png file containing the K-Means clustering plot.
 Example: kmeans_clustering_20241228_112538.png
             3) A .png file containing the PCA plot.
 Example: pca_20241228_112538.png

+Note on import dependencies:

+This code has been developed and tested using the following dependecny versions:

+          * python -> 3.10.6
+          * pandas -> 2.2.3
+          * scikit-learn -> 1.6.0
+          * matplotlib -> 3.10.0

+While not tested with earlier versions of these packages, you are welcome to try and I would welcome any feedback on your experiences using earlier versions.
+This information can be added to this README either by myself, or by a pull request.
+Thanks!